- Core Facilities

 The bioanalyzer also quantifies RNA, but it is not always accurate.
 It is best to quantify RNA before running on the bioanalyzer, and run all samples with the same concentration to make a good sample-to-sample comparison.
 The accuracy range of the RNA 6000 Nano chips is from 100ng/ul to 500ng/ul.
 Overloading or underloading will give inaccurate concentration results, or may clog the channels.
 The accuracy range of the Pico chip is 50 pg/ul to 5000 pg/ul, however this chip is much more sensitive to contaminants than the Nano chip.
 Supply sample in water.
 Avoid salts and particulate by using dust free gloves and filter free tips if possible when preparing samples.

-There are also DNA chips, protein chips available for use on the same instrument.
-There is also a flow cytometry option that we do not have.
+There are also DNA chips and protein chips available for use on the same instrument.
 You can find more information on the web site at Agilent.

 The bioanalyzer is run as a service.
 Katie Carter oversees this service.